 a) author(s), b) affiliation, c) email address, d) title of abstract, e) body of abstract, f) up to 10 keywords

-The conference is part of the Diversity and Recognition research projects, which in turn belong to the At the Interface programmes of Inter-Disciplinary.Net.
-It aims to bring together people from different areas and interests to share ideas and explore discussions which are innovative and challenging.
-All papers accepted for and presented at this conference are eligible for publication in an ISBN eBook.
-Selected papers may be invited to go forward for development into a themed ISBN hard copy volume.
+discussions which are innovative and challenging.
+All papers accepted for and presented at this conference will be eligible for publication in an ISBN eBook.
+Selected papers may be invited to go forward for development into 20-25 page chapters for publication in a themed dialogic ISBN hard copy volume.

 For further details of the project, please click here.